-The stocks of goods held by firms in Japan decreased by 1291.20 JPY Billion in the fourth quarter of 2020. source: Cabinet Office, Japan
+The stocks of goods held by firms in Japan increased by 1446.70 JPY Billion in the first quarter of 2021. source: Cabinet Office, Japan

 Changes in Inventories in Japan is expected to be 326.80 JPY Billion by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Changes in Inventories in Japan to stand at 424.62 in 12 months time.
 In the long-term, the Japan Changes in Inventories is projected to trend around 440.24 JPY Billion in 2022 and 423.02 JPY Billion in 2023, according to our econometric models.